Skip to content

 Why is ISO/IEC Important?

-The ISO/IEC 42001 standard is intended to address these concerns as well as those related to ethical considerations, transparency, and continuous learning, and provide a structured set of policies and guidance to ensure safer, more ethical, and responsible AI management.
-It’s a push for greater due diligence so that embracing the benefits of AI won't accidentally and irresponsibly create governance issues for organizations.
+The ISO/IEC 42001 standard is intended to address many of these concerns and provide a structured set of policies and guidance to ensure safer, more ethical, and responsible AI management.
+It’s essentially a push for greater due diligence so that embracing the benefits of AI doesn’t accidentally create governance issues for organizations.

 Who is ISO 42001 For?